 The requirements are given for tropospheric and total column only, in recognition that requirements for profile data would be very demanding for existing satellite data.
 In the event that data providers consider it feasible to provide profile data approaching GCOS requirements, then more refined user requirements could be given in a future update of this document.
-The user community increasingly asks for horizontal and vertical resolution in the Lower Stratosphere to be the same as that for the Higher Troposphere, in contrast to previous GCOS requirements.
-Other applications of greenhouse gas observations may have different sets of requirements, for example, the detection of CH4 emissions from pipelines or similar small sources would require higher horizontal resolution and vertical resolution in the lower troposphere.
+It is also important that user requirements should not be based on what is currently possible, but rather on what is needed.
+So, if GHG profiles are needed, requirements should be set for those.
+A gap analysis could then establish whether current satellite instruments can meet or not the given requirements, The user community increasingly asks for horizontal and vertical resolution in the Lower Stratosphere to be the same as that for the Higher Troposphere, in contrast to previous GCOS requirements, for example, the detection of CH_4 emissions from pipelines or similar small sources would require higher horizontal resolution and vertical resolution in the lower troposphere.

-Turning to the GHG observation requirements for decadal forecasting, it is principally the distribution of the trace gases at the start of the forecast that can be important to help define the atmospheric fields, and for this a high observing cycle is useful.
+Turning to the GHG observation requirements for decadal and climate prediction it is principally the distribution of the trace gases at the start of the forecast that can be important to help define the atmospheric fields, and for this a high observing cycle is useful.
 Additionally, more stringent requirements than described in Table 21 have been made for the horizontal resolution that is now comparable with that needed in other applications.